Palawa kani: Orthography

 The Tasmanian Aboriginal Centre has decided that palawa kani should only be written in lowercase letters.
-Initial capital letters may be used for names of people and "family/Ancestral collectives".
+Initial capital letters may be used for names of places and people and "family/Ancestral collectives".

 Grammar

 Nouns do not have number, and verbs do not indicate person or tense, e.g. waranta takara milaythina nara takara 'we walk where (place) they walked'.

 In the early stages of the palawa kani project, it was assumed that virtually no grammatical information had been preserved from the original Tasmanian languages, and that palawa kani would have to draw heavily on grammatical features of English.
 Since then, more thorough analysis by the Tasmanian Aboriginal Centre of words and sentences collected in wordlists of the Tasmanian languages have provided evidence of word orders differing from English, loanwords, adaptation of words to talk about introduced concepts, and suffixes.
 These grammatical and vocabulary features have been incorporated into palawa kani.

 The only running text recorded for the original Tasmanian languages is a sermon preached by George Robinson on Bruny Island in 1829, after being on the island for only eight weeks.
 His "Tasmanian" was actually English replaced word-for-word with Tasmanian words that had been stripped of their grammar, much as occurs in a contact pidgin.
 Robinson is one of the principal primary sources for palawa kani.